Difference between revisions of "Sadza" - Pindula

 - Put mealie meal in pot.
 Add cold water to make a paste.
 Put pot on stove and add boiling water whilst stirring simultaneously.

-- Keep stirring until rakukwata (it’s boiling).
+- Keep stirring until rakukwata/ukuxhwatha (it’s boiling).
 Cover pot, reduce heat and let it simmer for 15 minutes.

-- After 15 minutes, add more mealie-meal bit by bit and mona sadza (mix).
+- After 15 minutes, add more mealie-meal bit by bit and mona sadza/bonda isitshwala (mix).
 Be sure to do it well.
-When it’s just about to reach the consistency you want, cover it, rishinyire (loosely translated- let is simmer) for 5 minutes.
+When it’s just about to reach the consistency you want, cover it, rishinyire/ukutshela (loosely translated- let is simmer) for 5 minutes.

 Scientific